SolarLabyrinth/solarlabyrinth.dev/src/content/articles/you-need-a-build-system.md

 - We start by making a `./build` directory for Godot to export into.
 - Then we run godot with a few command line flags

-  - `--headless` means that we don't want to open the Godot Editor.
-Our linux machine doesn't have a monitor, so it wouldn't be able to use it even if we wanted to.
+  - `--headless` means that we don't want to open the Godot Editor's GUI.
+Our linux machine doesn't have a monitor, so we wouldn't be able to use it even if we wanted to.
   - `--export-release "Web"` Says we want to export our game using the "Web" template.
 This is the default name Godot uses when you add a preset in the export screen, but if you changed that name you'll need to change it here too.
-Also, if you want to export in Debug mode, you would chose --export-debug instead.
+If you want to export in Debug mode, you would chose `--export-debug` instead.
   - `./build/index.html` This is the location godot will save your exported game.
-In our case we save it in the `./build` folder we just created and name it index.html for Itch.io to be happy.
+In our case we save it in the `./build` directory we just created and name it `index.html` for Itch.io to be happy.

 Putting it all together: we should have something that looks like this: